- Hunt Family -

 Descendants of Ralph Hunt owe a great deal to the research behind these two books.
 However, records found since they were written show the need for a correction in their genealogies.

 Both books show that Samuel Hunt, youngest son of Ralph Hunt, is the direct progenitor of the John Hunt/Jane Coates line.
-Read on to discover that Ralph's son, John, is the real progenitor.
+Read on to discover that Ralph's son, John -- not Samuel, is the real progenitor.

 Luckily, we now have a second will for Samuel (dated 30 May, 1780) that mentions "my nephew, Wilson Hunt" (actually his great-nephew).
 Wilson is the grandson of his brother, John, who had previously passed away.